Cog (advertisement): Schedule

 Expansion of the "Cog" campaign to a worldwide market was fraught with a number of logistical difficulties.
 The cost of airing a 120-second commercial proved prohibitive in most markets.
 This combined with Honda's use of different advertising agencies in different regions and the relative autonomy of its various business units in marketing decisions, meant that "Cog" screened in only a few selected markets: the United Kingdom, Sweden, and Australia; and in cinemas in only a handful of other countries.
-For most markets, including the United States, the only way for audiences to see the piece was via the Internet, or in one of a handful of unsolicited and unpaid broadcasts on news channel review programmes."The story of Honda "Cog".", Cannes Lions International Advertising Festival (2003).
+For most markets, including the United States, the only way for audiences to see the piece was via the Internet, or in one of a handful of unsolicited and unpaid broadcasts on news channel review programmes.
 Traffic to Honda websites quadrupled; in the first few weeks, "Cog" was downloaded by over a million people.
 By mid-May, the number was twice that.
 It has been estimated that more people in the United States voluntarily chose to watch "Cog" than any other Honda commercial.

 In financial terms, "Cog" was an unprecedented success for Honda.
 The £32,000 spent on placements on the BSkyB network alone achieved a greater response than a previous £1 million direct mailing campaign.
 Sales of Honda vehicles in the United Kingdom jumped by 28 percent, despite lower marketing and public relations spending by the company and an increase in prices relative to competitors' vehicles.
 Visits to Honda dealerships rose from an average of 3,500 to 3,700 per month, with 22 percent of these resulting in the purchase of a Honda, compared to 19 percent before the campaign.
 In all, "Cog" has been credited with increasing Honda's revenue by nearly £400m.

+Media reception

+The media reaction to the advertisement was equally effusive; The Independent's Peter York described it as creating "the water-cooler ad conversation of the year", while Quentin Letts of The Daily Telegraph believed it was "certain to become an advertising legend".